jbruce12000/kiln-controller/docs/schedule.md

 Scheduling a Kiln Run
 =====================

 Our lives are busy.
 Sometimes you'll want your kiln to start at a scheduled time.
 This is really easy to do with the **at** command.
+Scheduled events persist if the raspberry pi reboots.

 ## Install the scheduler